LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 ## OPTIONAL: Setup version control

 For the education this is optional but using a Git-repo is always recommended during local development to be able to track and revert changes made.

-**Git setup is not supported during classroom training for time reasons**
+> Note that Git help is not available during classroom training for time reasons.

 1. Copy the `.gitignore`-file from the [_Resources_-folder](Resources/.gitignore) to your solution folder
 1. Using Command-prompt or PowerShell